The Complete List of Every Malted Barley on Earth

 2. Flavor and Aroma

-How your brewing malt is processed determines what kind of flavors and aromas it adds to your brew.
+How your malted barley is processed determines what kind of flavors and aromas it adds to your brew.
 Sure, all barley needs germination to become a malt, but how you dry or heat the malt afterwards makes a huge difference.

 For example, if a maltster—a person who malts barley—puts undried, freshly germinated kernels directly into a kiln, most of the starch converts to liquid sugar, eventually caramelizing.
 This can give your beer buttery-, toffee-, or raisin-like aromas.